 That’s why California legislators recently voted to raise the legal age to buy cigarettes and tobacco products from 18 to 21.
 If Gov. Jerry Brown signs the bill, California will become the second state, after Hawaii, to raise the age limit on the unhealthy products.

-Michelle Mello, a Stanford professor of law and health research and policy, and colleagues from Harvard University and Baylor College of Medicine argue in this New England Journal of Medicine article that there is new evidence to suggest these laws are effective, have great public support and have minimal economic impact in the short term.
+Michelle Mello, PhD, MD, a Stanford professor of law and of health research and policy, and colleagues from Harvard University and Baylor College of Medicine argue in this New England Journal of Medicine article that there is new evidence to suggest these laws are effective, have great public support and have minimal economic impact in the short term.
 They write:

 The vast majority of smokers begin smoking during adolescence, a period when the brain has heightened susceptibility to nicotine addiction.
 Nearly everyone who buys cigarettes for minors in the United States is under 21 years of age; raising the sale age prevents high school students from buying tobacco products for their peers.